 - Hold regular welcome events for new hire events across the organization

-Foster early effectiveness.
 Almost all new hires want to do a good job, but they often aren't sure how to go about it.
-One of the most important things we can do as leaders is to help them align their goals with the organization's.
-For PA/NPs, we focus on boosting their operational efficiency, productivity, documentation and EHR training as well as a patient safety technique called the cognitive pause.
+One of the most important things we can do as leaders is to help them align their goals with the organization's

-Offer opportunities to grow.
+.
 When we survey our PAs and NPs about what they want in a practice, they invariably show an interest in educational opportunities — and I think that's fairly universal among high performing workers in all fields.
 For this reason, we start early when it comes to steering them toward webinars, symposia, online CME modules, committee work and learning opportunities in their hospitals and communities.
 Engage the team.

 Your team is one of the most powerful resources you have.
 When you're taking someone special home to meet your family, you tell mom to be on her best behavior and dad to tone down the political rhetoric.
 Onboarding is no different.
 If you can instill a sense of collective responsibility for the new hires' positive experiences, your job as a manager will be much easier.
+Continued maintenance.

 Like I said, I don't have all the answers.
 And as in the romantic world, not all employee relationships work out for the long term.
 But when they do, it's rarely an accident.
 It's the product of thousands of interactions that demonstrate all the ways we genuinely care for our people and their careers.